chequer-hq/chequer-hq.github.com/src/documents/language.html.md

 // check if 'foo.txt' was modified around a week ago Chequer::checkValue('foo.txt', '$ $abs(@time.now - 1 week - @file().mtime) < 1 day');
 ```
-is doable in key:rule, but rather not very beatyfull.
+is doable in key:rule, but rather not very beautiful.

 Note, that you can disable this syntax by using setShorthandSyntax().
 This way, you will not have to
 worry about strings starting with `$`.